wazo-platform/wazo-platform.org/content/uc-doc/api_sdk/subroutine.md

   extension of a user (outgoing callerid is ignored), or the public extension of an external incoming call.
 This variable is available in all subroutines.
 - `WAZO_USERID`: the user ID of the line that placed the call or receives the call
-- `XIVO_USERUUID`: the user UUID of the line that placed the call or receives the call
+- `WAZO_USERUUID`: the user UUID of the line that placed the call or receives the call